richarvey/techshift-modernise/content/page/lab3.md

 Select our data bucket.
 Click Upload and drop the Infra.yaml.zip file from step 57 onto the upload screen.
 Click Upload.

-Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
+Select the CodePipeline service and select the TSABootstrap Pipeline to confirm it has run.
 It may take a few minutes to start.
 The CloudFront distribution may take up to 10-15 minutes to start.
 This is due to the time it takes to propagate the new distribution to all the CloudFront Points of Presence.
 Once the update is finished, both Source and Deploy will show Succeeded.

 Using the Outputs tab, retrieve the DistributionUrl.
 Open this URL in your web browser to view the site as delivered via CloudFront.
 You can also try loading the site from the original site URL.
 The site will fail as the SPA is now served from S3.